Scuba Diving Surface Intervals – What Are They?

 The dive computer will basically do the same thing as a dive table, but you will still need the dive table.
 It will provide you with information about the water pressure and the maximum depth you reached in the water, but for the value of the residual nitrogen time, you will need to consult your dive tables.

-Some advanced dive computers may have inbuilt dive tables.
+Some advanced dive computers may have inbuilt dive tables to provide you with surface interval durations and make sure you stay safe.
 These can then guide you to use the correct surface intervals based on your previous dives.

 When are Surface Intervals Required? – After Every Dive?